skip to content

 00:22:23 - Anthony Campolo

-All right, so let's CD into the project and.
-Yeah, so just CD into trees and then kick off the dev server as with the little instruction it says there yarn RWDev.
+All right, so let's cd into the project.
+Just cd into trees and then kick off the dev server, as the little instruction there says: yarn rw dev.

 00:22:36 - Nick Taylor

-Oh, is that, is that a env in the project or is this mine?
+Oh, is that an .env in the project, or is this mine?

 00:22:41 - Anthony Campolo

 This is not a normal thing that happens.
 This is your machine doing this.
 So you don't want to mess with it.
-Like it's, it's set up specifically to.
+It's set up specifically that way.

 00:22:51 - Nick Taylor

 Cool, cool.
-All right, Cool.
-All right.
-There's a ENV file in there that got generated, I guess.
+All right, cool.
+There's an .env file in there that got generated, I guess.

 00:22:58 - Anthony Campolo

 Yeah.
-And there's, there's already a git and there's a git ignore that has the dot ENV in it.
-So your whole like environment variables get ignore stuff.
-That's all, that's all handled for you.
-That's one part of the convention.
-So don't got to worry about any of that.
+And there's already a .gitignore that has the .env in it.
+So your whole environment-variable gitignore stuff, that's all handled for you.
+That's one part of the convention, so you don't have to worry about any of that.

 00:23:10 - Nick Taylor